DavisPL-Teaching/189c-hw1/README.md

 **Important:**

-- To make sure you get credit for your work, please make sure that your code runs!
+- We won't be able to grade code that doesn't run, so please make sure that your code runs before submitting.
 You should be able to run `pytest <yourfile>.py` and see a list of successful, failing, and skipped test cases.
+(We will be running `pytest` on our end during grading.)

-- We won't be able to give credit if your code doesn't run.
-Unfortunately, we (the instructor and TA) only have limited time and it often takes a large investment to debug student submissions.
-If you have some broken code, please comment out the broken parts (or add `@pytest.mark.skip` to the unit tests) to ensure you receive some partial credit.
+- If you have some broken code, please remember to comment out the broken parts (or use `@pytest.mark.skip` to the unit tests) to ensure you receive some partial credit.

 - Please do not modify the file names or the list of `test_` functions in parts 1 and 2, as your results will be compared with the official rubric.
 If you want to add other tests, remember to comment them out after.
-On part 3, you can have any number of tests.
+On parts 3 and 4, you can have any number of tests.

 - If your code is correct, **there should be no failures (shown in red)** -- instead, we will be using the annotation `pytest.mark.xfail` to mark tests that are expected to fail.
 These will show up in yellow.